gyshan/gyshan.github.io/_posts/2018-10-01-levels-of-precision-medicine-product.md

 ---
 title: "Levels of precision medicine product"
-excerpt: "IVD approval is the key to next round competing"
+excerpt: "IVD approval is the key to next round NGS competition"
 categories:
   - articles
 tags: